 - Scoring survey results

-Since the early 1990s, CCSR has developed specific processes to ensure accurate and reliable information is available on schools in Chicago.
-This year, these processes resulted in responses from over 150,000 students and over 19,000 teachers with data reported back to over 640 schools.
+Since the early 1990s, the Consortium has developed specific processes to ensure accurate and reliable information is available on schools in Chicago.
+Annually, these processes result in responses from more than 150,000 students and 23,000 teachers with data reported back to over 640 schools.
 The sections below detail each of the stages in the survey.

 The primary set of questions on the survey is derived from the research on the 5Essentials.
 All survey questions have been pretested.
 There are roughly 80 questions across the student and teacher survey that focus on the 5Essentials.
-The remaining questions are related to on-going research at CCSR and at CPS.
+The remaining questions are related to on-going research at the Consortium and CPS.

 Students and teachers.
-All students in grades 6-12 and all teachers were asked to participate.
-In February, we estimated that there were 191,128 students who could participate.
+All students in grades 6-12 and those eligible to take the teacher survey were asked to participate.

 Efforts to increase response rates before administration.
 Principals were asked to nominate a staff member to coordinate survey administration in that school.
 Materials to help coordinators manage the process were emailed to each of them.